kudobuilder/kudo/test/README.md

 ### KUTTL integration tests

-These tests live in the `integration` directory and use the `kudo-integration-test.yaml` configuration file.
-These tests don't start KIND, they run the `etcd` and `kube-apiserver` and therefore only support the most simple use cases.
+These tests live in the `test/integration` directory and use the `test/kudo-integration-test.yaml` configuration file.
+These tests don't start KIND, they run the `etcd` and `kube-apiserver` binaries and therefore only support the most simple use cases.
 Things that can *not* be tested with these tests:

 * Foreground deletion
 * Creation of Pods (when a deployment is applied)